Lifestyle

 Don’t get me wrong, please, I know why!
 I’m not some creep!
 I know that children should be kept safe in these institutions and that having a relationship with them outside that controlled place of safety isn’t right.
 I’m not saying I want this, either.
 I’m simply saying that knowing this doesn’t stop it from hurting.
 Doesn’t stop it from feeling wrong that I no longer see these people I spent so much time with.

 If you are a parent, I hope your children are cared for by the staff at their schools.
-I hope the system can find it’s way back to putting the children and relationships and humanity above rigid structures and results.
+I hope the system can find its way back to putting the children and relationships and humanity above rigid structures and results.
 I hope the people still working with my surrogate children are taking care of them for me (for the most part, I’m sure they are).
-I hope my year 11’s (well, not mine anymore, perhaps never were) have an amazing last year and can feel free and happy in their lives post-school.
-I know a few parents who have said they can’t wait for their children to leave, for their mental health, which speaks volumes.
+I hope the kids have an amazing time now and can feel free and happy in their lives post-school.
+I know a few parents who have said they can’t wait for their children to leave, for their mental health, which speaks volumes about the broken system.

 All I can do is wish them well from afar and hope we bump into each other as adults and get a chance to reminisce about the good old days…